gemini-hlsw/itac/README.md

 If you already have a 2020B workspace set up, you can do `cs update itac` to get a new version, then skip down to **Using ITAC** below.

 **Please read** the new documentation because there have been some changes.
-If you wish to use

 ## Installing Itac